 Suggested revision on justification

-“… The key enablers for small data transmission in NR, namely the INACTIVE state, 2-step and 4-step RACH have already been specified as part of Rel-15 and Rel-16.
+“… The key enablers for small data transmission in NR, namely the INACTIVE state, 2-step and 4-step RACH, Configured grant, have already been specified as part of Rel-15 and Rel-16.
 So, this work builds on these building blocks to enable small data transmission in INACTIVE state for NR. ”

 Proposal 3: Adopt the above changes on the last paragraph of justification (section 3).